-Alabama Extension professionals are seeing an unusually high occurrence of phony peach disease (PPD) this season.
-This occurrence is not only in Alabama but also in other areas of the Southeast.
+Alabama Extension professionals saw an unusually high occurrence of phony peach disease (PPD) last season.
+The high incidence of PPD not only occurred in Alabama but also in other parts of the Southeast.

 - plum leaf scald in cultivated plums

 - bacterial leaf scald in blueberries and a host of landscape trees, such as oak, maple, and elm

 PPD is spread from location to location primarily by leafhoppers, also known as glassy wing sharpshooters.
 The leafhopper is a xylem feeder insect, meaning it uses its piercing mouthparts to access the nutritious sap flowing in the xylem vessels from the roots upward toward the developing shoots and leaves.
 As the leafhopper feeds, it will inadvertently inject the bacteria into the plant.

 In peaches, the bacterium primarily takes up residence in the roots.
 In fact, it is extremely difficult for researchers to diagnose PPD using leaf samples.
 It is necessary that root samples be used for diagnosis.
 Spread of the disease in an orchard is caused by either continued leafhopper feeding on other trees or by root-to-root contact.
 Root-to-root contact is why multiple trees with symptoms of PPD can be found growing side by side in the same row.